javi0b01/hbtn-headphones/README.md

 # 0x09.
 Implement a design from scratch
 :open_file_folder: Specializations - Web Stack programming ― Front-end
-:bust_in_silhouette: by Nicolas Philippot, UI/UX designer and Guillaume Salva, CTO at Holberton School

 ## General
 In this project, you will implement from scratch, without any library, a web page.
 You will use all HTML/CSS/Accessibility/Responsive design knowledges that you learned previously.